Rice paddy art: History

 Following Inakadate's example, other villages such as Yonezawa in Yamagata prefecture and Kakuda in Miyagi prefecture have started to create their own tambo art.
-In Kakuda, this initiative started in 2007, lead by the Nishine Rice Paddy Art Enjoyment Group.
+In Kakuda, this initiative started in 2007, led by the Nishine Rice Paddy Art Enjoyment Group.
 Since 2019, the design of the rice paddy art in Kakuda depicts the two-time Olympic figure skating gold medallist Yuzuru Hanyu, who is a native from Sendai, Miyagi.